-To demonstrate this slow convergence is indeed due to this effect, we direct the reader to Figure 9.
+To demonstrate this slow convergence is indeed due to extremely small jobs, we direct the reader to Figure 9.
 In this experiment, service times follow an exponential distribution shifted slightly to the right, i.e. a lower bound is imposed on the service times.
-When this is done one notes the curve exhibits the anticipated shape.
+When this is done one notes the curves exhibit an anticipated shape.
 That is, in contrast to the simulation with exponentially distributed service times, the curves are smooth and increasing with the load.
+This effect can be seen further (and more drastically) when comparing Figure 10 (hyper-exponential service times) to Figure 6 (hyper-exponential service times with a lower bound), where again, the hyper-exponential distribution has a significant probability of generating extremely small jobs.

-It is also noted that in practice, having a lower bound on the service times is not an unreasonable assumption in many domains, e.g. computing, healthcare, telecommunications, etc. As such, we argue that in practice these systems would exhibit a reasonable convergence to steady state, unlike that exhibited by the curves in Figure 8.
+Having a lower bound on the service times is not an unreasonable assumption in many domains, e.g. computing, healthcare, telecommunications, etc. As such, we argue that in practice these systems would exhibit a reasonable convergence to steady state, unlike that exhibited by the curves in Figures 8 and 10.
 In other words, the slow convergence for service time distributions which generate extremely small jobs is more of a theoretical issue, rather than a practical one.